-The actuarial assumptions used in the June 30, 2019 and 2018 valuations were based on the results of an actuarial experience study for the period January 1, 2013 - December 31, 2015.
+The actuarial assumptions used in the June 30, 2020 and 2019 valuations were based on the actual KPERS experience.

-NOTE 22 - OTHER POST EMPLOYMENT BENEFITS - HEALTH INSURANCE
+NOTE 18 - OTHER POST EMPLOYMENT BENEFITS - HEALTH INSURANCE

 Plan Description

 The health insurance benefit plan is a single-employer defined benefit healthcare plan administrated by Barton County Community College.
 K.S.A.
 12-5040 establishes the authority that post-employment healthcare benefits be extended to retired employees who have met the age and/or service eligibility requirements and can amend benefit provisions by state legislature.
 The plan provides medical and dental insurance benefits to eligible retirees and their spouses.
 The benefit is available for selection at retirement and is extended to retirees until the retiree becomes covered under another employer health plan or until the age of 65.
 Costs under the self-insured program are paid from general operating funds.
 No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.
 The plan does not issue a stand-alone financial report.